MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 All Q# callables and types (both those you define and those intrinsic to the language) are defined within namespaces.
 To access them, the compiler needs to be made aware of which namespaces to open.

-So, the full Q# file containing our operation consists of defining our own namespace, opening the namespaces for the operations our operation uses, and then our operation:
+So, the full Q# file containing our operation consists of defining our own namespace, opening the namespaces for the callables our operation uses, and then our operation:

 ```qsharp
 namespace NamespaceName {